 REGISTRATION: Choose one course you would like to take and then go to the REGISTRATION page which has instructions and links to the registration system, one for each of the two weeks.
 Please note that for any course that has reached capacity, there is a link to request a wait-list spot on the registration page.
 Cancellations do occur and you will be notified in the order in which you asked to be placed on the wait list.

-PLEASE NOTE: Early Bird discount deadline ends May 15.
-Registrants must have paid their tuition by that date to enjoy the discount of $425.
-After May 15 tuition is $450.
+PLEASE NOTE: Early Bird discount deadline ends May 13.
+After May 13 tuition is $450.
 (Dorm fees do not have an Early Bird discount.
 The Registration page has full details.)